GabyGold67/ButtonToSwitch_AVR/README.md

-# **Buttons to Switches Library** (ButtonToSwitch)
+# Buttons to Switches Library (ButtonToSwitch)
-## **The driving concept is pretty simple: stop checking an input pin voltage, start asking if the switch is On or Off.**
+## The driving concept is pretty simple:
+# - _Stop checking the input pin voltage._
+# - _Start asking if the switch is On or Off._

 This Arduino library is a refactoring of my own **ButtonToSwitch_STM32 (RTOS)** and **ButtonToSwitch_ESP32 (RTOS-Arduino)** libraries.
 For making this possible this library depends on the [TimerOne library](https://github.com/PaulStoffregen/TimerOne) and supports every platform suported by that library.
 Several forks of the library exist to support different architectures, including ESP32 boards, Arduino Uno-R4, and others.

-# An Arduino library that builds switch mechanisms replacements out of simple push buttons.
+## An Arduino library that builds switch mechanisms replacements out of simple push buttons.
 By using just a push button (a.k.a. momentary switches or momentary buttons, _**MPB**_ for short from here on) the classes implemented in this library will manage, calculate and update different parameters to **generate the behavior of standard electromechanical switches**.
 Those parameters include presses, releases, timings, counters or secondary input readings as needed.

 The instantiated switch state is calculated independently by the use of the timer, that keeps the state of the objects created constantly updated including the ON/OFF condition, without constant polling needed.
 The timer setup is managed by in-class methods, including the possibility to pause, resume or end the timer of each object independently of the others.
 Each class offers a wide range of methods to set, read and modify every significant aspect of each switch mechanism simulated, and the signal received from the push button is debounced for a correct behavior of the event processing.

-## The library implements the following switches mechanisms: ###
+## The library implements the following switches mechanisms:
 * **Debounced Momentary Push Button** (a.k.a.
 Momentary switch, a.k.a. **Pushbutton**)
 * **Debounced Delayed Momentary Push Button** (a.k.a. **Delayed Pushbutton**)
 * **Toggle Switch Momentary Push Button** (a.k.a.
 Alternate Pushbutton, a.k.a. **Latched Switch**)